RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 openssl rand -hex 8 > /opt/regards/regards.key
 ```

 For maximum security, cipher key should only be readable by user `regards`.
-We strongly advise you to execute the following commands as root:
+We strongly advice you to execute the following commands as root:

 ```bash
 chown regards:root /opt/regards/regards.key